OVAL-Community/OVAL/guidelines/oval-schema-documentation/windows-system-characteristics-schema.rst

       - The WMI namespaces of the specific object.
     * - wql
       - oval-sc:EntityItemStringType (0..1)
-      - A WQL query used to identify the object(s) specified.
-Any valid WQL query is allowed with one exception, all fields must be named.
-For example SELECT name, age FROM ... is valid, but SELECT * FROM ... is not valid.
-This is because the record entity supports only named fields.
+      - A valid WQL query used to identify the object(s) to test against.
+All fields must be named in the SELECT portion of the query.
+For example SELECT name, age FROM ... is valid.
+However, SELECT * FROM ... is not valid.
+This is because the record element in the state and item require a unique field name value to ensure that any query results can be evaluated consistently.
+Due to limitations of the record element, only queries returning simple datatypes are supported.
+An error should be reported on a field returning a complex datatype.
     * - result
       - oval-sc:EntityItemRecordType (0..unbounded)
       - The result entity holds the results of the specified WQL statement.